chantharamanee-prat/ai-construction-fe/memory-bank/progress.md

 - Progress errors are normalized; convert to percentage by multiplying by 100 for presentation.

 ## Current Status
 - Evaluation pipeline is functional and documented.
+Config-driven defaults added to `evaluate.py` and documentation updated.
 Ready for PoC evaluation runs on `val` or `test` splits.
+- Visualization enhancements added to `evaluate.py`:
+  - Regression scatter plot and error histogram visualizations saved with `--save-figs`.
+  - CLI option `--save-curves` added for confusion matrix and PR/ROC curves (limited by raw data availability).
+  - Updated `docs/EVALUATION_GUIDE.md` to reflect new visualization features.